alfio-event/alf.io/docs/extensions-howto.md

             //'TICKET_ASSIGNED', //fired on ticket assignment.
 No results expected.
             //'WAITING_QUEUE_SUBSCRIPTION', //fired on waiting queue subscription.
 No results expected.
             //'STUCK_RESERVATIONS', //fired when the system has detected stuck reservations.
 No results expected.
-            //'OFFLINE_RESERVATIONS_WILL_EXPIRE' //fired when an offline reservation will expire.
+            //'OFFLINE_RESERVATIONS_WILL_EXPIRE', //fired when an offline reservation will expire.
 No results expected.
+            //'EVENT_CREATED', //fired when an event has been created.
+Return boolean for synchronous variant, no results expected for the asynchronous one.
+            //'EVENT_STATUS_CHANGE', //fired when an event status has changed (normally, from DRAFT to PUBLIC).
+Return boolean for synchronous variant, no results expected for the asynchronous one.
             'INVOICE_GENERATION' //fired on invoice generation.
 Returns the invoice model.
         ]
     };